s9e/TextFormatter/docs/Internals/API_changes.md

 The return value of tag filters is not used to invalidate tags anymore.
 Tags must be explicitly invalidated in tag filters.

+Support for attribute generators and the `{RANDOM}` token in BBCode definitions has been removed.
+The same behaviour can be defined in PHP by prepending a custom tag filter to a tag's `filterChain`.

 ## 0.13.0